bindubc/Loadbalancer/README.md

 3. Configure the load balancer settings in `config.yaml` (or appropriate config file).
 4. Deploy the application: `[run command]`

-### Contributing
-We welcome contributions!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.

 ### Team Members
 - Bindu BC - Software Engineer